Marvin510/SelfStudyProject/README.md

 Data Visualization is an important tool to get messages across, evoke action or just to inform readers.

-In this case, I developed a framework to assess images relating to human active causing climate change.
-My assessment was based on how informative captivating and simple the visualizations were.
+In this case, I developed a framework to assess images relating to human activity causing climate change.
+My assessment was based on how informative, captivating and simple the visualizations were.

 I found that picture one, scored the highest amont all five visualizations.
 It was a simple graph that compared many years but elegantly highlighted  the recent growth of Carbon Monixide.
 It captivated my attention and evoke certain ideas quickly.